A Dwarf is a magical creature that is associated with age and wisdom. Their pictures almost always are with beards.

 The original concept of dwarves is very hard to get a clear picture of.
 The sources closest to the original Germanic mythology come from Norse Mythology, but even these are scarce and very varied.
 Death is a recurring motif in Norse Mythology, and ancestor worship is a prevalent practice.

 Dwarves were certainly humanoid, but sources differ over their height, their lifestyles, and their similarity to elves.
-Considering early sources, and considering the dwarves' nature, original dwarves seem fully human height.
+Early sources indicate the original dwarves were fully human height.

 Late Norse concepts of dwarves were becoming quite different from the early ones.
 Elves are a race with very close associations to dwarves.
 'Alf' is often part of their name. (eg.: Álfr, Gandálfr, and Vindálfr).